Seiya Suzuki Player Props: Cubs vs. Rays

-The Chicago Cubs, including Seiya Suzuki (.343 batting average in his past 10 games), take on starting pitcher Taj Bradley and the Tampa Bay Rays at Wrigley Field, Monday at 2:20 PM ET.
+Seiya Suzuki and his .452 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Tampa Bay Rays and Shane McClanahan on May 30 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Reds.
+In his last game he had a one-hit showing (1-for-3) against the Rays.

 Seiya Suzuki Game Info & Props vs. the Rays